ShmulikReihani/starWars/README.md

 To develop this project I used React.js, and also deployed it to Heroku.
 [Star Wars Tikal Challenge - Heroku](https://star-wars-tikal.herokuapp.com/)

-### Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: